andersblehr/JSONCache/README.md

 ## License

-DataCache is released under the MIT license.
+JSONCache is released under the MIT license.
 See the [LICENSE](LICENSE) file for details.